 We had read that the backwater tour was a must when visiting Kerala.
 According to The Lonely Planet It may be one of the most expensive things that you do in India, but it is well worth it.
 So naturally, we booked a houseboat and splurged on a cruise the backwater canals and tributaries of Alleppey.
 The boat was exactly what you would want for an exotic Asian Cruise adventure.

 Karnataka appeals to a lot of travelers who visit India with its dense forests, wildlife, high mountains, delicious food, and rich culture.
+These are the top places to visit in Karnataka as suggested by local writer Priyanka Gupta.
 You might think that because of Karnataka’s natural beauty and cultural richness the state would be crowded.
-But on the contrary, you can easily find solitude in Karnataka, a place that is rising quickly on people’s bucket lists….
-Read More
+But on the contrary, you… Read More

 Rishikesh is the adventure capital of India.
 From white water rafting to Yoga there are so many things to do in Rishikesh that you will want to return again and again.
 Whether you are visiting India for the first time or have already explored other regions of the country, Rishikesh offers you a great escape from the hustle and bustle… Read More